mandza/openalpr/README.md

-Main Project is not active for few years.
+# Main Project is not active for few years.
 There is lot of issues and pushes but almost none solved.
 This fork aims to be more active and continue development.

 openalpr
 ========

 OpenALPR is an open source *Automatic License Plate Recognition* library written in C++ with bindings in C#, Java, Node.js, Go, and Python.
 The library analyzes images and video streams to identify license plates.
 The output is the text representation of any license plate characters.

-Check out a live online demo here: http://www.openalpr.com/demo-image.html

 User Guide
 -----------